-No patterns needed for this diy / sewing project!
-I’ll share how you can size your pillow shapes and add some flair with trims too!
+No patterns needed for this DIY / sewing project!
+I’ll share how you can size your pillow shapes.
+Plus, add some flair with trims too!

-Here are the steps for making a basic pillow then I will share how to add the trims which is a bit trickier but, much easier than you think!
+Here are the steps for making a basic square pillow.
+Then I will share how to add the trim.
+If you are new to sewing you can skip adding the trim.
+Or try it but get a bit extra.
+It is a bit trickier to add trims but, much easier than you think!
 If I can do it, you can.
 I had never tackled trims on a pillow before.
 Be brave and fearless with your crafting.
 It’s good to spread your wings.
-Click on to enlarge photo and let me take you through the steps.
+Click on to enlarge the photo and let me take you through the steps.

 - Approx. 1/2 yard of fabric for 16″ x 16″ pillow (* see notes above)

-- pillow stuffing or pillow forms (I re-purposed filling from 2 drab, puppy torn pillows I took apart, I also used two store bought pillow forms from Jo-Ann Fabrics)
+- Pillow stuffing or pillow forms (I re-purposed filling from 2 drab, puppy torn pillows I took apart, I also used two store-bought pillow forms from Amazon or Jo-Ann Fabrics

 - disappearing marking pen